 Palani’s family had to leave Iranian Kurdistan for both cultural and political reasons.
 Mainly, it was Iran’s former Supreme Leader Khomeini who forced their hand.
 “My family was against the ‘Islamic war’ started by Khomeini on the Sunni Kurds who paid a heavy price with blood,” she said.
 “Both my father and grandfather were Peshmerga fighters…By the end, we had to leave Kermanshah to Ramadi.”

-Denmark was a whole new world for Palani and her family.
-As she grew into adolescence and became aware of her homeland’s patriarchal culture, which she felt proliferated the entire Middle Eastern region, she became eager to fuse sexual revolution with militant action.
+Denmark was a whole new world for Joanna Palani and her family.
+As she grew into adolescence and became aware of her homeland’s patriarchal culture that she felt proliferated the entire Middle Eastern region, she became eager to fuse sexual revolution with militant action.

-Palani then traveled back to Kurdistan to find others who felt like her, ready to make the difference her three-year-old self committed to nearly 20 years earlier.
+Palani then traveled back to Kurdistan to find others who felt like her, ready to make the difference her three-year-old self committed to nearly two decades earlier.